-All paid-up members are welcome.
-You may pay that morning if your membership has run out ($40 a year).
+All paid-up members were welcome.
+Members were able to pay that morning if their membership had run out ($40 a year).

 Deborah Greenhut